adaapp/rock-paper-typescript/README.md

 <button onclick="game.handleUserChoice(0)">Rock</button>
 ```

-You can grab a working copy of what the code should look like now from this branch:[4-game-oop-refactor-end](https://github.com/adaapp/rock-paper-typescript/tree/4-game-oop-refactor-end)
+You can grab a working copy of what the code should look like now from this branch: [4-game-oop-refactor-end](https://github.com/adaapp/rock-paper-typescript/tree/4-game-oop-refactor-end)

 (paste the contents of `working-code/ts/game.ts` into your `ts/game.ts`, and similarly the contents of `index.html`.)